Paleo Gingerbread Donut Holes (AIP)

 - Making with kiddos for a super simple holiday treat

-These three flours are all grain and nut free, making them paleo and AIP friendly.
+- Tigernut flour, Coconut flour and tapioca starch.
+These three flours are all grain and nut free, making them paleo and AIP-friendly.
 I’ve tested this recipe a lot of different ways and have always had the best results with these three flours together.
-I would not recommended subbing any of them out to get the same results.
+The only swap I would recommend is arrowroot starch in place of tapioca starch.

-Palm shortening helps give these donuts a really cake-y texture.
+- Palm Shortening.
+Palm shortening helps give these donuts a cakey texture.
 I have not tried it without palm shortening.

-You can easily sub honey in place of maple syrup.
+- Maple Syrup.
+You can easily substitute honey in place of maple syrup.

+- Gelatin.
 Gelatin basically acts as a binder in this recipe.
-There’s not need to bloom it (it’s dry in this recipe) and you can use varieties such as Vital Proteins, Great Lakes, or other.
-However, you cannot sub collagen.
+There’s no need to bloom it (it’s dry in this recipe) and you can use varieties such as Vital Proteins, Great Lakes, or others.
+However, you cannot sub-collagen.

-- The recipe makes 6-8 donut holes.
+- Scale up for a crowd.
+The recipe makes 6-8 donut holes.
 You can scale up or down from there!

 - The donut holes are best eaten warm.
 You can totally store them in the fridge, but I think they’re best warmed up a bit.